 CSS

-In the Design module, you can also edit your layout directly in the CSS.
+In the "Design" module, you can also edit your layout directly in CSS.

-Please note that in so doing, incorrect entries made to the CSS can lead to errors in your portal.
-INTREXX GmbH does not assume any liability in this case.
+Please note that incorrect information in CSS will cause errors in the portal.
+INTREXX GmbH. assumes no liability in this case.

-The following will provide a short overview of how websites are constructed with CSS.
-As with format templates in text editing programs, formatting for websites will be centrally defined with CSS (Cascading Style Sheets).
-With it, changes that are to be implemented on all pages can be applied in one place.
-CSS will be written to separate files with the ending .cc and linked via a reference in the source text of a website.
-When loading the page, all information will be queried from the CSS file.
-In CSS, stylesheet entries consist of a property (such as "color" for text color), a colon, the value (such as #000000 –hexadecimal value for the color black), and a concluding semicolon.
-The CSS conforming entry for black text would therefore be:
+Below, we provide a brief overview of how to build websites using CSS.
+Just as with style sheets in word processing programs, CSS (Cascading Style Sheets) is used to centrally define formatting for web pages.
+This allows changes that need to be applied to all pages to be made in one place.
+CSS files are written in separate files with the .css extension and linked via a reference in a website's source code.
+When the page loads, all information is retrieved from the CSS file.
+In CSS, stylesheet declarations consist of a property (e.g., color for font color), a colon, the value (e.g., #000000—the hexadecimal value for the color black), and a closing semicolon.
+The CSS-compliant code for black text would therefore be:

 color:#000000;